yesmeck/dotbox/README.md

 $ mv /home/meck/Dropbox/Apps/Dotbox/.zshrc /home/meck.zshrc
 ```

-When you run `dotbox restore` it will link all files in dropbox to  their original postions.
+When you run `dotbox restore` it will link all files in dropbox to  their original positions.

 ## Not only dotfiles